Akatmks/vsquickview/README.md

 vsqv.RemoveView(1)
 ```

-If you prefer a more VapourSynth-style call to vsquickview, you could call the functions like:
+If you prefer a VapourSynth-style call to vsquickview, you could call the functions like:
 ```py
 vsqv.View(compare16, index=1, name="Compare")
 vsqv.RemoveView(None, index=1)